google-ai-edge/mediapipe/mediapipe/docs/examples.md

 ### Multi-Hand Tracking with GPU

-[Multi-Hand Tracking with GPU](./multi_hand_tracking_mobile_gpu.md) illustrates how to use MediaPipe with a TFLite model for multi-hand tracking in a GPU-accelerated pipeline.
+[Multi-Hand Tracking with GPU](./multi_hand_tracking_mobile_gpu.md) illustrates how to use MediaPipe with TFLite models for multi-hand tracking in a GPU-accelerated pipeline.

 *   [Android](./multi_hand_tracking_mobile_gpu.md)